okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021/index.md

 - When the Users lifecycle API `users/{{userId}}/lifecycle/reset_factors` was called to reset user factors, a status 403 error was received, even with a valid bearer token and scope (`okta.users.manage`).
 (OKTA-404613)

-- When an OIDC client app was created, the [Apps API](/docs/reference/api/apps) call could not modify the `visibility.hide` property.
+- When an OIDC client app was created, the [Apps API](/docs/reference/api/apps) call couldn't modify the `visibility.hide` property.
 (OKTA-399408)

 ## June